 - Wrongful death

 Serious injuries such as these usually result in large amounts of damages in the form of medical bills, out-of-pocket expenses, pain and suffering, lost wages, disfigurement, future medical bills, and a diminished quality of life.
-In addition, the spouse of a seriously injured person is entitled to be compensated for their "loss of consortium," which is the loss that occurs when one loses their spouse's companionship, services, and marital relations.
+In addition, the spouse of a seriously injured person is entitled to be compensated for their "loss of consortium," which is the loss that occurs when one loses their husband or wife’s companionship, services, and marital relations.

 If you or a family member has suffered a permanent nerve injury or other serious injury due to dental malpractice, you are entitled to be fully compensated for your injuries.
 We are experienced Georgia dental malpractice lawyers who work hard to get you all that you are entitled to under the law.
 In some cases, the malpractice is obvious.
 Others are a bit more complex.
 We have earned our reputation by helping clients and families face life-changing tragedies such as this.
-We are experienced and skilled Georgia malpractice lawyers and we have recovered millions of dollars for our clients.
+We are experienced and skilled Georgia dental malpractice lawyers and we have recovered millions of dollars in damages for our clients.

 If you would like to discuss your case in complete confidence with an experienced Atlanta, Georgia personal injury lawyer, call Robert J. Fleming directly at (404) 525-5150 or contact us online.
 We are here to help.